ionic-team/ionic-site/content/docs/pro/devapp/index.md

 We cannot guarantee support on this post but we will monitor it and use it to make DevApp better.

+## Native Cordova Plugin Support

+The Ionic DevApp supports the same set of common native plugins as Ionic View.
+Please check [this list](/docs/pro/view.html#plugin-support) to see which plugins are supported out of the box.
+If an Ionic Native plugin you need isn't functioning correctly or isn't available, let us know!

 ## What about Ionic View?

 Ionic Developers may remember that Ionic View helped test apps on device without dealing with the SDK toolchain.